MLIS Student Experience

 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

 - Extracurricular activities abound at our school.
-Among the vast opportunities for networking and resume building, 16% attended professional association conferences while enrolled in the MLIS program.
-They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 Worldwide Virtual Conference series, and the iSchool Connext student and alumni group.
+Among the vast opportunities for networking and resume building, 18% attended professional association conferences while enrolled in the MLIS program.
+They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, and the Library 2.0 Worldwide Virtual Conference series.

-- 21% expanded their skills, knowledge and work experience by completing an internship.
+- 22% expanded their skills, knowledge and work experience by completing an internship.
 Although not a requirement, internships are highly encouraged.
-In fact, in a recent survey, our alumni strongly advised students to complete internships.
 Employers are looking for work experience, and internships are a great way to build your resume.
 Did you know that we offer both place-based and virtual internship opportunities at companies located around the world?
 Learn more.

 In addition, you’ll be in good company in the MLIS program.
-Here are some facts about our graduating MLIS students as reported in the fall 2018 exit survey:
+Here are some stats about our graduating MLIS students as reported in the spring 2019 exit survey:

-- While earning their MLIS degree, our students lived in various countries, including the United States, Canada, India, and Panama.
+- While earning their MLIS degree, our students lived in various countries, including the United States, Canada, Europe, and Asia.
 Our MLIS program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

-- 52% of respondents stated they were First Generation Graduate Students.
+- 54% of respondents stated they are the first person in their family to obtain a master’s degree.
 Learn more about the First Generation Student Group.